By Susan P. Joyce

 Since most recruiters and employers (80% according to a well-respected study by Microsoft) will do an Internet search on your name before inviting you in for an interview, you need to be managing your online reputation.

-Clean up your Facebooks posts as much as possible, and then be sure to have complete and public LinkedIn and Google Plus profiles.
-Both sites rank very well in Google search results and enable you to show employers your best side (in your own words).
-See Job-Hunt's Guide to Google Plus for Job Search for more information.
+Clean up your Facebooks posts as much as possible, and then be sure to have complete and public LinkedIn Profile.
+Both sites rank very well in Google search results, and can enable you to show employers your best side (in your own words).
+See Job-Hunt's Guide to Online Reputation Management for more information.

 Don't forget to do some Defensive Googling to see what those employers will find about you, too.
 Then, delete, fix, replace, or manage as necessary.